gvwilson/thirdbit/src/fiction/iffy/index.md

 "You get that backstay cable mended soonish if you want lunch."

 "Yessir," Iffy said obediently.
-He'd been drinking again, she realized.
+He'd been drinking, she realized.
 She could smell it on his breath, and from the way he clutched the wheel to hold himself steady she guessed he'd been at it for a while.